Real-Time-DSP/lab/lab3/index.md

 1. Why use circular buffers?

-2. What happens if you do not multiply the scale factor in an IIR filter implementation using a cascade of second-order sections (SOS)?
+2. What happens if you do not multiply the gain for each biquad in an IIR filter implementation using a cascade of second-order sections (SOS)?

 3. List the advantages and disadvantages of FIR vs. IIR filters.